abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 [^educate]: Woods, L359

-Technocratic middle managers were spending most of their energy undoing and preventing their leader's bad decisions, rather than fighting and winning.
+Technocratic middle managers were spending most of their energy undoing their leader's bad decisions, rather than fighting and winning.
-There's a lot of daylight between 'own worst enemy' and 'annoying bandwidth bottleneck', but new managers generally have delegation issues to some degree.
+There's a spectrum between 'own worst enemy' and 'annoying bandwidth bottleneck', but new managers generally are on it.
-Even when Saddam accepted that he was the problem, he was unable to delegate and remained a decision bottleneck.

 Over-centralization of authority sends a message that people shouldn't act on their own, which paralyzes your org.
 Note that I'm not arguing against hierarchical authority or a clear chain of command, but rather against authority all concentrating at the top, making it impossible for middle managers to do their jobs.